stefanoteso/musm-adt17/README.md

 $ ./adt17.sh
 ```
 The results will be dumped into the `results/` directory as pickle files.
-You can plot them individually
+You can plot them individually using the `draw.py` script.

 * * *